Find the Right Products

 Governments are reducing healthcare costs by increasing clinical efficiency.
 The global outpatient ambulatory care service market is expected to grow 4.8% yearly until 2026, while hospital stays have declined for decades.
 Wirelessly connected medical devices are critical for enabling efficient and patient-friendly remote care services, reducing healthcare costs, preventing the viral spread of diseases, and allowing more people to access care while enjoying an everyday life at home.

 What Are Portable Medical Devices?

-Bluetooth Low Energy is the most deployed wireless connectivity technology for portable medical devices such as blood glucose meters, continuous glucose monitors, blood pressure monitors, pulse oximeters, insulin pumps, cardiac monitoring systems, and more.
+Portable medical devices track patients' physiological conditions in post-acute, rehabilitation, and chronic cases.
+The collected health data can be viewed remotely or on a smartphone app via a Bluetooth connection by the user or healthcare professional.
+Bluetooth Low Energy is the most deployed wireless technology for portable medical devices such as blood glucose meters (BGM), continuous glucose monitors (CGM), blood pressure monitors, pulse oximeters, insulin pumps, cardiac monitoring systems, epilepsy management, and more.

 What do you need to know when designing portable medical devices?
-Read on for the top 3 design considerations for medical device makers.
+Read on for the top design considerations.

 Portable Medical Device Block Diagram

 Block diagram of typical portable medical device design with wireless SoC, analog front end, sensors/actuator interface and display capabilities.
 Silicon Labs EFR32 covers both the Wireless SoC & MCU capabilities.